Iwan-Teague/Payroll-System/README.md

 # Payroll System

 ## Overview
-The **Payroll System** has been designed categorize and manage employees at the University of Limerick.
+The **Payroll System** has been designed to categorize and manage employees at the University of Limerick.
 By reading data from various csv files, it is able to calulate salaries, taxes and generates payslips.
 This information can be accessed using the command line interface (CLI) where employees log in using their credentials.
 Certain employees have exclusive functionality like HR who can promote other employees and Admins who can add new employees to the system